-Applications to join the Chimacum Ridge Community Forest Advisory Groups will open in August 2023.
+Applications to join the Chimacum Ridge Community Forest Advisory Groups will open in fall 2023.

 Members of the Economic Benefits Advisory Group advise on the ways the Community Forest supports the economic resilience of the community and sustains the Community Forest.

 Jefferson County is unusual in having a higher than usual concentration of woodworkers, builders and timber-related businesses.
 The Community Forest represents a significant opportunity to help forestry and wood-related businesses develop resilient business models that align with small and larger scale harvests in the Community Forest.
 The forest management conservation easement limits the type of harvesting practices to ensure an ecologically-resilient forest.